- Describe how energy is carried by waves and the relation of wave energy to features associated with the shoreline

 12.2.2 Refraction, longshore currents, and longshore drift

 As waves enter shallower water, they slow down.
 Waves usually approach the shoreline at an angle, with one end of the waves of the train slowing down first.
 This causes the waves to bend toward the beach.
-Such bending of the waves as they enter shallower water is called wave refraction, which produces the appearance that waves are approaching the beach face generally straight on, parallel to the beach.
+Such bending of the waves as they enter shallower water is called wave refraction, which produces the appearance from the beach that waves are approaching the beach face generally straight on, parallel to the beach.
 However, refracted waves on average approach the shoreline at somewhat of an angle creating a slight difference between the swash as it moves up the beach face and the backwash as it flows back down.
 This results in a net movement of the water along the beach creating a current called the longshore current.
 Sand stirred up by waves in the surf zone is thus moved along the shore by longshore drift.
-Longshore drift along the west and east coasts of North America moves sand from north to south.
+Longshore drift along both the west and east coasts of North America moves sand on average from north to south.

 Longshore drift can be carried down the coast, until it reaches a bay or inlet where it begins to deposit in the quieter water.
 Here, a spit begins to form.
 As the spit grows, it may extend across the mouth of the bay forming a baymouth bar.
 Where the bay or inlet serves as anchorage for boats, such spit growth and baymouth bars are a severe inconvenience.
 Communities thus affected attempt measures to keep their harbor open.

 One means to do this is a jetty, often built of concrete or large stones, forming a long barrier to deflect the sand away from the harbor mouth or other ocean waterway in which transport is desired.
 If the jetty does not succeed in deflecting the sand far enough out, it may continue to flow along the shore, building a spit around the end of the jetty.
-A more expensive but effective method is to dredge the sand from the growing spit, put it on barges, and deliver it back to the drift downstream of the harbor opening.
-A even more expensive (but effective) means is to install large pumps and pipes to draw in the sand upstream of the harbor, pump it through pipes, and discharge it back into the drift downstream of the harbor.
+A more expensive but effective method is then to dredge the sand from the growing spit, put it on barges, and deliver it back to the drift downstream of the harbor opening.
+A even more expensive (but effective) means is to install large pumps and pipes to draw in the sand upstream of the harbor, pump it through pipes, and discharge it back into the drift downstream of the harbor mouth.
 Because natural processes are at work continuously, human efforts to mitigate inconveniences are sometimes not equal to the task or require ongoing modifications.
-The community of Santa Barbara, California, tried several methods before settling on pumps and piping .
+The community of Santa Barbara, California, tried several methods to keep their harbor open before settling on pumps and piping .

 12.2.3.
 Emergent and submergent coasts